Algarve Beaches

 17. Praia da Carvalho

-The beach has its signature single rock jutting out of the water right in the middle.
+Channel your inner Indiana Jones, find the hole in the ground, and climb down the rocky staircase tunnel to the beach below.
+It’s snug, dramatic, and has a signature single rock jutting out of the water right in the middle.

 A beautiful and popular Algarve beach - Praia da Carvalho

-One of my fav Algarve beaches!
-Dammit… I keep saying that.
-They are all my favorite!
+One of my fav Algarve beaches — they’re all my favorite honestly!

 18. Praia da Marinha